Thib-G/extract-carte-sciensano/README.md

  * Our sampling method is not very accurate.
 If we plot the three colors in function of the value, we can see that the three are "mostly" linear:

 ![Colors in function of value plot](img-readme/170-rgb-plot.svg)

+ * Then we will apply a linear regression to compute the coefficients that approximate our small sample.
+The code is available in [this Jupyter notebook](fit-colors.ipynb).